 The latter strategy relies on researching your competition, coming up with the right combination of promotion and ad copy and finally serving that ad to the correct audience.

-5. Set an Ad Budget, but Leave Room
+5. Set a Paid Search Traffic Budget, but Leave Room

 With your KPIs in mind, you should look to your promotional calendar and split your budget up into discrete promotional periods for each one.
 These individual campaigns may add up fast, so keep your expectations reigned in with an overarching budget, or break up promotions into larger category groups to control your budget as a whole.

-Part of your budget should involve deciding how to split devices, with an emphasis on mobile and tablet campaigns since these draw significant traffic.
+Part of your budget should involve deciding how to split ads between devices, with an emphasis on mobile and tablet (campaigns since these draw significant traffic).

 You must also decide how long or short to set your conversion window within AdWords.
 A longer conversion window allow you to track purchases (or your targeted action) within a longer set of days after a click.